nikitavoloboev/data/docs/cloud-computing/aws/aws.md

 AWS has a [nice free tier](https://aws.amazon.com/free/).
 [AWS CDK](https://github.com/aws/aws-cdk), [Digger](https://digger.dev/) & [ts2asl](https://github.com/Stedi/ts2asl) are nice.
 [SLIC Starter](https://github.com/fourTheorem/slic-starter) seems great as AWS serverless starter.

-Haven't used AWS but did use [GCP](../gcp/gcp.md) which is similar and had horrendous experience.
-From now on, I avoid AWS/GCP fully because not only is their UI horrendous, it's pricing is insane too.
+Haven't used AWS much but did use [GCP](../gcp/gcp.md) which is similar.
+One thing I learned is that settting up billing alerts is a must have so as to not overpay for compute.
+Also ideally you use services you truly need from these cloud providers, because the pricing does get a bit crazy at times.

 ## Interesting